jkennedy1998/THAUMWORLD/kind/index.md

 KIND defines a CHARACTER’s baseline body, senses, movement, and cultural context. it is chosen during CHARACTER CREATION and provides defaults for multiple tracked values.

+## KIND perk rules
+on CHARACTER CREATION, each CHARACTER picks 2 GIFT OF KIND perks. each CHARACTER also picks 1 GIFT OF GREATER KIND perk. all FLAW OF KIND perks listed for their KIND apply automatically.

 ## KIND TEMPLATE
 use this template when creating a new KIND entry.